eallenOP/elise.ict.op/src/pages/ako-prototype.md

 We should strive to increase buy-in for soft skills and communication.
 We should encourage learners to embrace and enjoy group work.
 We should stop agonising over percentage points and spend time coaching and guiding instead.
 We should scaffold learning carefully and identify and reduce frustration.
 We should focus on work-ready habits rather than specific technical skills.
 We should encourage learners to work hard for the sake of learning and not just to achieve a mark.
 We should encourage learners to make mistakes and help them learn from those experiences, and we should promote process-focussed learning over ticking goal-focussed boxes.

 In this way, the Kareao is rewarded for its thoughtful pathway towards the canopy and for its depth and breadth of strength gained by working as a whānau in the forest.
 It also helps support the tall Kanuka to withstand stormy weather and develop not only a high canopy but a strong root system.

+## Other nice aspects of the Studio approach

+- Skills gained at any given level are layered on top of skills gained previously, meaning everything learnt so far is constantly revisited and remixed with new and more advanced ways of operating.
+This prevents the mindset of learning something in a stand-alone course and never applying that knowledge in a broader context (e.g. in other courses).
+- Learners experience diverse teams as we remix the teams each semester.
+This exposes every learner to a wide range of personalities, beliefs, cultural preferences, backgrounds and approaches and gives each learner the opportunity to work in both "easy" and "difficult" teams.

 ## Challenges